sgoranov/identity-link/README.md

 ### Overriding Public Assets

-You can also add your own assets like CSS, JavaScript, or images to _local_theme/public_.
+You can also add your own assets like CSS, JavaScript, or images to _local_theme/public_ directory.
-**These files are not automatically published.** You must copy them manually to the actual _public/_ directory during your build or deployment process.
+To make this easier, the repository includes a symbolic link named _theme/_ that points to _local_theme/public_.
+You can reference theme-specific assets using paths like _/theme/style.css_.

 This allows each environment to include its own branding or theme without affecting shared code.